matlab-deep-learning/pretrained-dlCHOMP/README.md

 - A different number of waypoints in trajectory by following the [Using Pretrained DLCHOMP Optimizer to Predict Higher Number of Waypoints](https://link-to-example) example.
 - A different spherical obstacle environment and/or a different set of CHOMP optimization options by following the [Using Pretrained DLCHOMP Optimizer in Unseen Obstacle Environment](https://link-to-example) example.

-## Deployment
-Code generation enables you to generate code and deploy dlCHOMP on multiple embedded platforms.
-Code generation for dlCHOMP will be suppored in a later release of MATLAB.

 ## dlCHOMP Details

 Optimization based motion planning tasks can be sped up using deep learning[1]. **dlCHOMP** is one such feature that utilizes a neural network initial guesser to provide an educated initial guess for a robot trajectory, which is then optimized using the **Covariant Hamiltonian Optimization for Motion Planning (CHOMP)**[2] algorithm.